Jack Vare

 Jack Nomani Tiki Vare (born 14 February 1986) is a Papua New Guinean cricketer.
-Vare is a right-handed batsman who fields as a wicket-keeper.
+Vare plays as a right-handed batsman and wicket-keeper.

-Having played age group cricket for Papua New Guinea Under-19s in the 2004 Under-19 World Cup, he proceeded to be selected as a part of the Papua New Guinea squad for the 2011 World Cricket League Division Three, where he played 6 matches, helping them earn promotion to 2011 World Cricket League Division Two.
+Having played age group cricket for Papua New Guinea Under-19s in the 2004 Under-19 World Cup, he was selected as a part of the Papua New Guinea squad for the 2011 World Cricket League Division Three, where he played 6 matches, helping them earn promotion to 2011 World Cricket League Division Two.
 It was in this competition that he made his List A debut against Bermuda.
 He played a further 5 List A matches in the competition, the last coming against Hong Kong.
 In his 6 matches in the competition, he scored 81 runs at a batting average of 13.50, with a high score of 28.
 Behind the stumps he took 9 catches.

 In the ICC Cricket World Cup Qualifier, he scored a brisk 96 off 59 balls (7x4, 7x6) against Netherlands at Pukekura Park in New Plymouth.